Nigerian traditional rulers: Independent Nigeria

+In the Onitsha Kingdom, for example, His Majesty, Nnaemeka A. Achebe, Obi of Onitsha (Agbogidi), the traditional King, strives to preserve the cultural heritage by promoting and supporting the Ofala festival each year, a colorful week-long event that displays the unity, vigour, strength, resilience and pride of the kingdom.

 Although they have no formal role in the democratic structure, there is intense competition for royal seats amongst the finite pool of eligible dynasts.

 The rulers can also award traditional or honorary titles within the Nigerian chieftaincy system.
 These titles come with ex officio positions in their "administrations", and wealthy businessmen and politicians often place great value in acquiring such titles.

 The rulers play useful roles in mediating between the people and the state, enhancing national identity, resolving minor conflicts and providing an institutional safety-valve for often inadequate state bureaucracies.

 One reason for their influence may be that the people of many ethnic groups have limited ability to communicate in the official English language, so the traditional ruler serves as an interpreter and spokesperson.

 By June 2010, Akwa Ibom State had 116 traditional rulers with official certificates from the state.

 They had received new cars on their appointment, among other perks.

 The chairman of the Akwa Ibom Council of Chiefs said that in return, the traditional fathers were responsible for preventing robberies and kidnappings in their domains.